 We can cut our carbon emissions by making EVs more affordable and creating confidence in statewide EV travel.
 It is imperative that the state take a leading role in promoting widespread EV adoption.
 Clean Wisconsin is working hard to promote EVs by encouraging elected officials to support broad EV adoption, advancing the transition to clean transportation around Wisconsin.

-We need the state to lead the way in supporting statewide infrastructure like charging stations to encourage widespread EV use.
+Wisconsin can be a leader in supporting statewide infrastructure like charging stations to encourage widespread EV use.